-A landscape painter, he is particularly fond of the Charlevoix region, for its nature, its mountains, its light and its immensity.
-For 40 years now, he has been painting in oil and from nature, most often in large formats that allow him to show the grandeur of nature.
+A landscape painter, Guy Roy particularly loves the beautiful region of Charlevoix, for its nature, its mountains, its light and its immensity.
+For 40 years, he has been painting in oil and on the motif, most often in large formats that allow him to show the grandeur of nature.
 And after all these years of work, he still loves color as much and uses it in all its shades and values.

 Guy Roy - The immensity of Charlevoix

-Guy Roy was born in 1948 in East Broughton in the Thetford Mines region.
+Guy Roy was born in East Broughton in the Thetford Mines region on April 8, 1948.

-After high school, he began training in psychology at Laval University, where he obtained a bachelor's degree in 1971.
-He taught this discipline for two years at the College of the Asbestos region and then directed his career towards a consulting service. , a position he held for 32 years before retiring in April 2003.
-In 1982, Guy discovered painting quite by chance: it was love at first sight.
-He regularly attended Raymond Lachance's studio in Thetford Mines for four years and continued his training at the Moulin des Arts, in Saint-Étienne de Lauzon, with Marcel Rousseau.
-Simultaneously, he follows intensive sessions with other painters, including Jean-Paul Ladouceur, Maurice Lebon and Nicole Foreman.
-With this base, he continues his journey with enthusiasm, and painting becomes over the years a passion and a profession that he happily pursues, full time.
-"The more I paint, he says, the more pleasure I have in painting. (…) You have to dare and, above all, paint to have fun.
-I discovered in painting a mode of expression that sticks to my skin.
+Quite by accident, in 1982, he discovered painting, and it was love at first sight.
+He regularly attended Raymond Lachance workshops and continued his training with Marcel Rousseau at the Moulin des Arts in Saint-Etienne de Lauzon.
+At the same time, he followed intensive sessions with other painters, including Jean-Paul Ladouceur, Maurice Lebon and Nicole Foreman.
+With this foundation, he pursued his development with enthusiasm, and over the years painting became a passion and eventually a profession that he happily practiced full time.
+"The more I paint," he says, "the more I enjoy painting (...)
+You have to dare and, above all, paint to enjoy yourself.
+I discovered in painting a mode of expression that sticks to my skin."

-Enjoying working on the motif, Guy Roy has always had a special bond with the Charlevoix region; "I have been going there regularly for over 40 years, especially in the fall when the colors are at their best.
-The cascading mountains, the sea, its winding roads, its typical houses and the very special light made me discover another facet in my painting, the study of depth and planes."
+Enjoying working on the motif, Guy Roy has always had a special bond with the Charlevoix region; "I have been going there regularly for over 40 years, especially in the fall, when the colors are at their best.
+The cascading mountains, the sea, its winding roads, its typical houses and the very special light have made me discover another facet of my painting, that is the study of depth and plans."

-Guy Roy has been represented by the Au P'tit Bonheur Art Gallery since July 2022 , exclusively for Quebec.
+Guy Roy is represented by the Au P'tit Bonheur Art Gallery since July 2022 , exclusively for Quebec.